 - Remove the chilled pan from fridge.
 Spoon the pumpkin filling over the bottom base layer and smooth to even out.
 Garnish the tops with a single walnut.
 Place in the freezer until set, about 30 minutes.
 To serve, garnish with coconut whipped cream and enjoy.
 Keep in the fridge or freezer.

-With only three ingredients they can be made in 5 minutes and stored in the fridge for several days (although they will probably be eaten much sooner!) and you can freeze them too.
+With only four ingredients they can be made in 5 minutes and stored in the fridge for several days (although they will probably be eaten much sooner!) and you can freeze them too.
 Healthy snacking couldn’t be easier these balls are really satisfying.

 - 1 cup raw almond